Whathecode/Laevo/README.md

 This program uses several other open source libraries.
 Their copyright notices are added in the relevant Libraries folders.

-Some icons used are from http://iconza.com/
+Some icons used are from [Iconza](http://iconza.com).
+Others were made by or based on sources retrieved from [Freepik](http://www.freepik.com) from [Flaticon](http://www.flaticon.com) and are licensed under [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/).